See a vulnerability summary

 - Critical (9.0 - 10.0)

-- Last report: Days since the last vulnerability of this type was found (regardless of the current Status)
+- Last reported: Days since the last vulnerability of this weakness was found (regardless of the current Status)

-- Age: Days since this vulnerability type was first detected in your system
+- Age: Days since this weakness was first detected in your system

-- Release date: Date when the type of vulnerability was first reported in your system
+- Release date: Date when the weakness was first reported in your system

 - Treatment: The number of vulnerabilities per assigned treatment